saadmk11/redis-search-django/README.md

 - Field names must match model field names or define a `prepare_{field_name}` method.

-Run Index Django Management Command to create the index on Redis:
+**3. Run Index Django Management Command to create the index on Redis:**

-**Note:** This will also populate the index with existing data on the database

 ```bash
 python manage.py index
 ```

+**Note:** This will also populate the index with existing data on the database

 ### Management Command